Creating Math/Grid Style Test Questions

 Next to that selection, you have the choice of question Orientation.
 This is where you can decide if your question will be Vertical or Horizontal orientation.

-Under the Answer Length selection, you will find three checkboxes to choose among:
+Under the Answer Length selection, you will find four checkboxes to choose among:

 You have the decision to include any combination of these in your answer bubbles, or none of them if they aren’t needed for your test.